 In most cases, no, neutering is not major surgery since a surgeon does not enter the abdominal or other body cavities.
 Your pet will be sedated and anesthetized so he won't feel any pain or be aware of what is happening.
 His breathing and heart rate will be closely monitored by the veterinary staff.
 Since a general anesthetic is required, there are always risks with anesthesia.
-Dogs and cats generally recover a bit quicker from neutering than spaying since it is not as surgically invasive as a spay.
+Dogs generally recover a bit quicker from neutering than spaying since it is not as surgically invasive as a spay.

 Where is the testicle?
-It can sometimes be found deep inside the abdomen, similar to where the ovary would be found, by the kidney.
+It can sometimes be found deep inside the abdomen, similar to where the ovary would be found, which is by the kidney.
 It may be anywhere from the kidney area to the bladder.
 It could also be in the inguinal canal, the passageway from the abdomen to the scrotum.

 Why Does a Vet Perform Pre-Surgery Bloodwork?

 Many veterinarians offer pre-anesthesia screening to their patients and may have you sign a waiver if you decline these blood tests.
 Why is it important?
-This bloodwork provides a way to assess kidney and liver function prior to undergoing anesthesia among other things.
+This bloodwork provides a way to assess kidney and liver function prior to undergoing anesthesia, among other things.
 The liver and kidneys are the primary organs that process and remove the anesthetics from the body.
 If they aren't working well, then anesthesia may be more of a risk.
 Your veterinarian may also use this bloodwork to screen for any bleeding disorders that could prevent the blood from clotting and predispose your pet to excessive blood loss.
 There are many different anesthetics available, your veterinarian can use the blood screening information to determine the best anesthetic to use for your pet.

 Myths About Behavioral Changes After Neutering